 PEGs are emulsifiers, emollients and vehicles for deeply penetrating the skin and based on available studies they are thought to be relatively safe for use in cosmetics.
 That being said, PEGs may be contaminated with impurities: ethylene oxide (known carcinogen) and 1,4-dioxane (possible carcinogen).
 Although PEGs are considered reasonably safe, one of their main uses, as skin penetrating enhancer is of concern, because just as they can help the good chemicals penetrate your skin, unfortunately they are not selective and they also help those nasty impurities and harmful chemicals penetrate your skin, as well.
 Since they can’t be selective, we will, by opting for safer chemicals!

 As mentioned in the opening paragraph, color additives are the only ingredients that require approval before use in cosmetics.
 There is a short list of approved colorants “exempt” from batch certification.
 These are obtained largely from plant, animal, or mineral sources and some examples include caramel color and grape color extract.
 They are not subject to batch certification requirements, but they are still artificial color additives and must comply with regulatory requirements.
 There is another list of colorants that have to be certified for use.
 The certifiable color additives are man-made, derived primarily from petroleum and coal sources.
 The manufacturer submits a sample from the batch for which it is requesting certification, and FDA tests the sample to determine whether it meets the color additive’s requirements for composition and purity.
 If it does, FDA “certifies” the batch and issues a certification lot number.
 Only then can that batch be used legally in FDA.
 Each dye has its own set of health risks, which is why FDA has limited their use.
-Our products aren’t colorful, but we choose to focus on making your hair beautiful without incorporating any needless additives.
+Our only product that will contain synthetic dyes will be our purple shampoo for neutralizing brassy tones in blonde hair.
+Synthetic dyes are the only way to achieve this result, as plant-derived colorants do not stain the hair.
+This product is currently being formulated.

 Let’s face it, scents sell products!
 But could this be the cause of your allergy and sensitivity woes?
 According to the American Academy of Dermatology (AAD), fragrances are considered the leading cause of cosmetic contact dermatitis.
 As a health problem, this sensitivity alone affects more than 2 million people, and studies suggest that sensitivity is on the rise.4 The other part of the problem, “fragrance” gets a free pass, under the law—it’s the only ingredient that’s allowed to hide in plain sight on the label, so consumers are legally left in the dark about chemicals that they might want to know about.
 As a means of propriety, the FDA exempts5 manufacturers from having to be more specific than “fragrance” on the label, even though that “fragrance” in the product might contain more than one synthetic substance, preservative… or worse, known allergens to you!!
 Kavella is transparent with our ingredients, so you can make informed decisions about the products you are buying!